Opinion | Daniel Snyder doesn’t deserve the sweetheart deal Virginia lawmakers want to give him

 True, Mr. Snyder proposes to devote $2 billion of his own funds to a stadium’s construction.
 And advocates of the deal, including the bill’s sponsor in the state Senate, Majority Leader Richard L. Saslaw (D-Fairfax), cite figures that a new stadium, planned as the hub of an entertainment, commercial and residential development that would include a concert hall, would eventually generate hundreds of millions of dollars in tax revenue for the state and localities.

 But Mr. Snyder, widely regarded as a bad owner, does not deserve the state’s largesse.
-He has been accused of sexual harassment, triggering inquiries both by the NFL and Congress, which is probing the NFL’s handling of the matter.
+He has been accused of sexual harassment, triggering inquiries both by the NFL and Congress, which is probing the league’s handling of the matter.
 His franchise was fined $10 million by the NFL after a workplace misconduct investigation.
 In interviews with The Post, more than 100 current and former employees have accused him of presiding over an organization in which women were exploited and marginalized.

 Virginians should reject any special treatment for Mr. Snyder.